 Students will be required to complete several homework assignments.
 Homeworks will evaluate the student's ability to apply concepts discussed in class.
 Programming will be required.
 Homework due dates are shown on the class schedule.
 Homeworks submitted after the deadline will not be accepted.

 See course website for weighting of assignments.
 Grades will be curved.

 Students are expected to attend all classes and actively participate in discussions.

 Reasonable accommodations are available for students with a documented disability.
-If you have a disability and need accommodations to fully participate in this class, please either visit or call the Access Center [Pullman] or Disability Services at your campus to schedule an appointment with an Access Advisor.
-All accommodations MUST be approved through the Access Center or Disability Services.
+If you have a disability and need accommodations to fully participate in this class, please either visit or call the Access Center at the address below to schedule an appointment with an Access Advisor.
+All accommodations MUST be approved through the Access Center.
 For more information contact a Disability Specialist on your home campus.

 Pullman or WSU Online: 509-335-3417, Washington Building 217,